 For a full run down of all of the rules when it comes to nootching joists, see our handy joist notching project here, including a joist notch and hole calculator to make life easier.

 If these guidelines cannot be followed the cable needs to be protected as described above.

 Other Electrical Zones

 These safety zones for electrical cables should not be confused with the zones that are used in a bathroom to determine which electrical appliance can be used.
-You can find more about these on the IET website.
+You can find more about these on the IET website (formerly the IEE).